Program overview

 Maidu Summit Consortium

-The project will focus on management of traditional gathering places through communication, outreach, and education of how to gather traditional basket weaving materials and learning about the gathering and management process.
-Maidu Summit Consortium will promote, preserve, and protect sacred plants through reciprocal gathering practices, Native seed collection, native plant care, etc. in Plumas County.
+The project focused on management of traditional gathering places through communication, outreach, and education of how to gather traditional basket weaving materials and learning about the gathering and management process.
+Maidu Summit Consortium promoted, preserved, and protected sacred plants through reciprocal gathering practices, Native seed collection, native plant care, etc. in Plumas County.

 "Maidu Summit Consortium thanks PG&E for this grant to help highlight traditional knowledge holders and their insight into land management, nature plant care, Basketry weaving, and cultural burning." - Ben Cunningham, Maidu Summit Consortium Chairman.